Chart Color Schemes

 Kambah has a typical household mix, with a fairly typical median household size

 Family households account for 73.8% of all households, including 31.9% couples with children, 27.8% couples without children, and 12.8% single parent families.
 Non-family households constitute the remaining 26.2%, with lone person households at 23.7% and group households comprising 2.5%.
-The median household size is 2.6 people, aligning with the Australian Capital Territory average.
+The median household size is 2.6 people, which aligns with the Australian Capital Territory average.

 Frequently Asked Questions - Households